virer/virer.net/index.md

     #!/bin/bash
     export PATH=$PATH:/usr/local/bin

-    # Here you extract the token exposed by you serviceAccount
+    # Here you extract the token exposed by your serviceAccount
     TOKEN=$( cat /run/secrets/kubernetes.io/serviceaccount/token )

     # Then you login on the OpenShift cluster